 - This is rarely a good idea — they didn't get it right the first time around, and all their failings and habits are probably your system's triggers.

-- No matter how well-intentioned, no matter how much more healthy or enlightened they are now, there will be a great deal of resentment from other internals around this.
+- No matter how well-intentioned, no matter how much more healthy or enlightened they are now, there may be a great deal of resentment from other internals around this.
 You may need to do a great deal of soul-searching to make sure that everyone in your system, including system rebels and stuck residents most especially, is ok with this.

-- When it is a good idea, still find auxiliary parental relationships to back it up.
-Perhaps in your own mind, your physical parents are secondary parental figures with internal reparenting groups as your primary parental figures so that you can adult and take responsibility for your system needs internally.
+- When it is a good idea, still find auxiliary internal parental relationships to back it up.
+We would suggest shifting relationships over time so that your physical parents are secondary parental figures with internal reparenting groups as your primary parental figures so that you can adult and take responsibility for your system needs internally.

 Healthy Reparenting Relationships

-It's important to find people you can trust to develop a healthy parent-child relationship for your littles.
+It's important to find people you can trust to develop a healthy parent-child relationship for your inner kids.
 Finding great external parenting role-models who are available in the ways that a little needs, and with ironclad guarantees that they're in for the long-haul can be difficult-to-impossible.

 It's also important to caution that, in addition to backing out when the going gets tough, externals may accept this important position and then reenforce the dysfunctional models you are trying to replace.
 Or create new dysfunctional dynamics; even someone who is well-meaning may have their own unhealthy models that they are working from.